softavail/Push-Notification-SDK/ios/README.md

 # Report status

-If you want to track the status of the messages you can use `reportStatus`.
+If you want to update the status of a recieved push message with the SCG server you can use `reportStatus`.
-You can report different type of status:
+Allowed statuses are:
   - DELIVERED
   - MEDIA REQUESTED
   - READ
   - CLICKTHRU
   - CONVERTED

-> TODO: Explain different states

 > Swift
 ```swift